Remi-Gau/eCobidas/docs/21-short-term.md

 Those 2 projects are more quite ahead already as they both started from fairly standardized spreadsheets.

-Both could benefit from a better definition of the response types and reponse options.
+Both could benefit from a better definition of the response types and response options.